osg-htc/user-documentation/documentation/htc_workloads/containers/overview.md

 If the software you need isn't already supported in a listed container, you can use your own container or any container image in Docker Hub (see sections further below).
-Once the container you need is in the Apptainer/Singularity repository, your can submit jobs that run within a particular container by listing the container image in the submit file.
+Once the container you need is in the Apptainer/Singularity format, your can submit jobs that run within a particular container by listing the container image in the submit file.

     +SingularityImage = "osdf:///ospool/uc-shared/public/OSG-Staff/images/repo/x86_64/htc__rocky__9.sif"